Nanobubbles

 Oxidation is a disinfection method where atoms lose electrons.
 In treating water with chemical and biological pollutants, oxidation can neutralize the pollutants or otherwise alter their properties so they’re easier to remove.
 In treating water to remove algae or pathogens such as bacteria, oxidation directly causes cell lysis (death).

-Nanobubbles, however, provide safe, natural and continual oxidation.
-Nanobubble water treatment avoids the transport and handling of dangerous chemicals like chlorine, and the potential production of harmful chemical by-products.
+Moleaer’s nanobubble generators provide safe, natural, continuous and highly efficient delivery of earth’s natural oxidants.
+Air or oxygen-enriched nanobubble water treatment avoids the transport and handling of dangerous chemicals like chlorine, and the potential production of harmful chemical by-products.

 Nanobubble oxidation occurs as follows:

 Each tiny nanobubble has a long ‘lifespan’ of up to several months provided by its neutral buoyancy and hard outer shell of ions.
-Each stable bubble contains a small but concentrated amount of energy from the balance of high internal pressure, surface tension, and surface charge.
-When the bubble collapses due to a stimulus such as UV light or sonication, ROS are produced due to the release of the nanobubble’s energy.
-In water treatment, this process can enhance the oxidation of pollutants and the removal of pathogens.
+Each stable bubble contains a small but concentrated amount of oxygen or other oxidizing gas from the balance of high internal pressure, surface tension, and surface charge.
+These bubbles can enhance the oxidation of pollutants and the removal of pathogens through their unique delivery oxidants.

 Besides removing biofilm through oxidation, nanobubbles remove biofilm through direct abrasion as they move constantly and randomly through water.